 Your Security Is Our Priority

-I want to assure you again this year of my strong confidence in Raymond James' security capabilities and our shared commitment to protecting client data and privacy.
+I want to assure you again of my strong confidence in Raymond James' security capabilities and our shared commitment to protecting client data and privacy.
 We believe that putting clients' needs first—and this includes investing in and maintaining the strongest possible security safeguards—is the best way to ensure our mutual success.

 We want you to have the highest level of confidence in doing business with us.
 That's why we offer you this assurance: